 She shares some personal experiences about progressing in this industry so it feels real, relatable, and also quite inspirational at the same time.

-She also delves into her life as showrunner and suggests ways in which writers can progress within the system.
+She also delves into her life as a showrunner and suggests ways in which writers can progress within the system.
 Compared to other Masterclasses, Shonda’s is certainly one of the most career-specific and will teach you how to get into TV professionally.